iodigital-com/io-technology/data/blog/take-control-over-your-ci-cd-process-with-github-actions-vercel.md

         run: yarn lint
 ```

 Jobs are added by defining a line with `jobs:` which let you define a YAML specified list of jobs.
 In the above example you can see `Lint` on the next line, which is the ID of the first job we are going to define.
-Lastly you see a defined runner ([more info](https://docs.github.com/en/actions/about-github-actions/understanding-github-actions#runners)): `runs-on: ubuntu-latest`, which in this case will run on the latest version of Ubuntu.
+Lastly you see a defined runner[^3]: `runs-on: ubuntu-latest`, which in this case will run on the latest version of Ubuntu.

 First we need to checkout our repository source code on our machine with `actions/checkout`.
 Then we will install a specific Node.js version on our runner, it uses the workflow environment variable we set earlier in the beginning of this file.

 ### Matching Vercel requirements

-As we are going to deploy our application to Vercel, it's recommended to have the runner (link to runner docs) match the Vercel build environment.
-In this example I am following the latest known requirements: A linux operating system that runs Node.js version 20.x
+As we are going to deploy our application to Vercel, it's recommended to have the runner[^4] match the Vercel build environment.
+In this example I am following the latest known requirements: A linux operating system that runs Node.js version 20.x.

-Read more about the requirements here: https://vercel.com/docs/deployments/build-image.
+Read more about the requirements [here](https://vercel.com/docs/deployments/build-image).

 ## Implement the Test job